RobinVercammen/jsvalley-vue-feathers-presentation/slides/index.md

 ## [Firebase](https://firebase.google.com/)
 - bindings via [VueFire](https://github.com/vuejs/vuefire)
-:note cool but not going to do anything with it
+Note: cool but not going to do anything with it